Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Conclusion

-The Single Pion Production (SPP) model presented in this work is meticulously designed to enhance our understanding and interpretation of neutrino measurements: \begin{itemize} \item {\bf Comprehensive Coverage:} The model encompasses all SPP channels and is applicable across the entire kinematic range relevant to the energy spans of all neutrino experiments. \item {\bf NC Weak Interaction:} By employing a unified model of electromagnetic and weak interactions along with isospin symmetry, the model delivers precise predictions for NC neutrino interactions, even in the absence of extensive data.
-This capability is particularly crucial for water Cherenkov detectors such as T2K and Hyper-K, where neutral current $\pi^0$ production constitutes a significant background.
+\item {\bf Comprehensive Coverage:} The model includes all SPP channels and is applicable across the full kinematic range relevant to the energy scales of current and future accelerator-based neutrino experiments.

+\item {\bf Neutral-Current Weak Interactions:} By employing a unified description of electromagnetic and weak interactions together with isospin symmetry, the model provides reliable predictions for neutral-current (NC) neutrino interactions, even in the absence of extensive experimental data.
+This capability is particularly important for water Cherenkov detectors such as T2K and Hyper-K, where NC $\pi^0$ production constitutes a significant background.

-\item {\bf Addressing Low $Q^2$:} The model effectively addresses the low $Q^2$ region, where discrepancies with data currently exist.
-This is achieved through the use of photon scattering data and the Conserved Vector Current (CVC) hypothesis for the vector current, as well as pion scattering data and Partially Conserved Axial Current (PCAC) for the axial current.
+\item {\bf Description of the Low-$Q^2$ Region:} The model addresses the low-$Q^2$ region, where current discrepancies with data are often observed.
+This is achieved through the use of photon scattering data and the Conserved Vector Current (CVC) hypothesis for the vector current, together with pion scattering data and the Partially Conserved Axial Current (PCAC) hypothesis for the axial current.

-\item {\bf Addressing High $Q^2$:} Neutrino-nucleon-resonance vertices are parameterized with phenomenological form factors that possess analytic properties and adhere to the unitarity condition.
-These form factors are asymptotically consistent with QCD calculations, ensuring the model's validity at high $Q^2$.
+\item {\bf Behaviour at High $Q^2$:} The neutrino--nucleon resonance vertices are parametrised using phenomenological form factors that satisfy analyticity and unitarity constraints.
+These form factors are constructed to be asymptotically consistent with QCD expectations, ensuring the validity of the model at high $Q^2$.

-\item {\bf Addressing High $W$:} The model extends its validity to high $W$ by utilizing Regge phenomenology, replacing t-channel Feynman propagators in non-resonant interactions with the corresponding Regge trajectories.
+\item {\bf Consistent Description of Neutrino and Antineutrino Channels:} The model provides a simultaneous description of both neutrino and antineutrino interactions.
+Achieving comparable accuracy for both channels is essential for future precision measurements of CP violation in long-baseline neutrino experiments.

-\item {\bf Integration with Event Generators:} The model is designed for seamless integration into nuclear theory frameworks and neutrino event generators employed by neutrino experiments, ensuring accurate and consistent predictions.
+\item {\bf Integration with Event Generators:} The framework is designed for straightforward implementation within neutrino interaction event generators and nuclear theory calculations used in modern neutrino experiments.

-\item {\bf Systematic Uncertainty Control:} The calculations are conducted with stringent control over systematic uncertainties stemming from experimental errors, model dependencies, parameterization choices, and extrapolation to higher energies.
-This rigorous approach is crucial for the reliability and precision of neutrino measurements.
+\item {\bf Control of Systematic Uncertainties:} The analysis incorporates careful treatment of systematic uncertainties arising from experimental errors, model assumptions, parametrisation choices, and extrapolation to higher energies.
+Such control is essential for achieving the precision required in modern neutrino measurements.

 \end{itemize}